- 4 minutes to read

 After the expression has been specified, click OK.
 This displays a new calculated field in the data source structure.

-Editing a Calculated Field
+Edit a Calculated Field in the UI

 To edit a calculated field, use its context menu.

-This menu contains the following items.
+This menu contains the following items:

 Specifies the type of the calculated field.